The Maze of Galious: Reception

-The Maze of Galious on MSX garnered generally favorable reception from critics.
+The Maze of Galious on MSX garnered a generally favorable reception from critics.
 The Japanese MSX Magazine praised its graphics, character sprites, soundtrack, and playability.
 An editor for MSX Gids shared similar thoughts, lauding the visuals, sound, and overall quality.
 MSX Computer Magazine compared the title with Vampire Killer due to its similar setup and game structure, but also found it more difficult than the original Knightmare.
 Regardless, the editor commended the varied graphical design, music and sound effects.

-Spanish publication Input MSX also comaped it with Vampire Killer but highlighted its variety of enemies and weapons, as well as the way each world are divided, while giving positive remarks to the imaginative and colorful graphical quality, character animations, and audio.
+Spanish publication Input MSX also compared it with Vampire Killer but highlighted its variety of enemies and weapons, as well as the way each world are divided, while giving positive remarks to the imaginative and colorful graphical quality, character animations, and audio.
 Micros MSX's Yannick Gallois echoed a similar opinion about the audiovisual presentation.
 In contrast to most reviewers, Tilt's Mathieu Brisou felt that the game's execution was not on par, unfavorably comparing it with Knightmare in terms of visuals.
 Readers of Family Computer Magazine (Famimaga) voted to give the Family Computer version a 19.79 out of 30 score in a 1991 public poll.
 Famimaga found the Famicom version to be more fun compared to the MSX original.

 Retrospective commentaries for The Maze of Galious have been equally favorable.
 MeriStation's David Pérez García and Francisco Alberto Serrano identified it as one of the best games for the MSX, noting the lack of slowdown and soundtrack.
-IGN Spain's Jaume Esteve also listed Maze of Galious as one of the ten best games by Konami for the MSX.
-Hardcore Gaming 101 expressed that neither version of Galious were among Konami's best work, stating that "compared to Falcom's Legacy of the Wizard, also released that year, they're downright dull.
+In 2014, HobbyConsolas identified Maze of Galious as one of the twenty best games for the MSX.
+IGN Spain's Jaume Esteve also regarded it as one of the ten best games by Konami for the MSX.
+Hardcore Gaming 101's Rob Russo disagreed, expressing that neither version of Galious were among Konami's best work.
+Russo stated that "compared to Falcom's Legacy of the Wizard, also released that year, they're downright dull.
 But there are just enough good ideas here to make you wish Konami took another crack at this incarnation of the Knightmare series."